 - Monthly calculable costs (tax deductible)

-- Sustainable: Plants are cared for instead of replaced
+- Sustainable: plants are cared for instead of replaced

 Possible disadvantages

-- Long-term commitment (depending on the contract)
+- Longer-term commitment (depending on contract)

 - No ownership of the plants